Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Best-fit team size1-1010-5050+ or high-volume

 The decision is rarely “which is best” — it is “which fits us right now.”
 Many teams start on iPaaS and graduate to a direct API integration once volume or compliance complexity forces their hand.
+A growing number skip the integration question entirely by choosing a CRM with messaging built in (more on that below).

 Native SMS support in 6 major CRMs